Moscow

 The northernmost and coldest megacity in the world, Moscow is governed as a federal city, where it serves as the political, economic, cultural, and scientific center of Russia and Eastern Europe.
 Moscow has one of the world's largest urban economies.
 Moscow has the second-highest number of billionaires of any city (tied with Hong Kong).
 The Moscow International Business Center is one of the largest financial centers in the world and features the majority of Europe's tallest skyscrapers.
-Moscow was the host city of the 1980 Summer Olympics and one of the host cities of the 2018 FIFA World Cup.
+Moscow hosted the 1980 Summer Olympics and co-hosted the 2018 FIFA World Cup.

-The city contains several UNESCO World Heritage Sites and is known for its display of Russian architecture, particularly in areas such as Red Square and buildings such as Saint Basil's Cathedral and the Moscow Kremlin, the latter of which is the seat of power of the Government of Russia.
-Moscow is home to Russian companies in different industries and is served by a comprehensive transit network, which includes four international airports, ten railway terminals, a tram system, a monorail system, and the Moscow Metro, which is the busiest metro system in Europe and one of the largest rapid transit systems in the world.
-The city has over 40 percent of its territory covered by greenery, making it one of the greenest cities in the world.
+The city contains several UNESCO World Heritage Sites and is known for its display of Russian architecture—particularly in areas such as Red Square, as well as buildings such as Saint Basil's Cathedral and the Moscow Kremlin, which serves as the seat of power of the Government of Russia.
+Russian companies in various industries are headquartered in Moscow, and the city is served by a comprehensive transit network; this includes four international airports, ten railway terminals, a tram system, a monorail system, and the Moscow Metro, which is the busiest metro system in Europe and one of the largest rapid transit systems in the world.
+More than 40% of the city's territory is covered by greenery, so it is one of the greenest cities in the world.

 Etymology

-The city's name is thought to be derived from the Moskva River.
-Theories of the origin of the name of the river have been proposed.
+Moscow's name is thought to be derived from that of the Moskva River.
+Multiple theories have been proposed for the origin of this river's name.